yahoo/Oak/README.md

 ## Transform View

-In addition to OakBufferView explained above, Oak supplies OakTransformView, allowing manipulating on ByteBuffers instead on OakRBuffer.
-It might be preferable for those who prefer to directly retrieve the modified (transformed) data from OakMap.
-Transform view can be create via `OakTransformView createTransformView(Function<Map.Entry<ByteBuffer, ByteBuffer>, T> transformer)`.
+In addition to the OakBufferView explained above, Oak provides the OakTransformView, which allows manipulating ByteBuffers instead of OakRBuffers.
+This view might be useful for directly retrieving modified (transformed) data from the OakMap.
+Transform view is created via `OakTransformView createTransformView(Function<Map.Entry<ByteBuffer, ByteBuffer>, T> transformer)`.
-It requires a transform function `Function<Map.Entry<ByteBuffer, ByteBuffer>, T> transformer` that may transform key-value pairs given as **read-only** ByteBuffers into any `T` object.
+It requires a transform function `Function<Map.Entry<ByteBuffer, ByteBuffer>, T> transformer` that transforms key-value pairs given as **read-only** ByteBuffers into arbitrary `T` objects.
 The first ByteBuffer parameter (of the Entry) is the key and the second is the value.
-OakTransformView API is the same as of OakBufferView, but `T` object is the return value, namely:
+The API of OakTransformView is the same as that of OakBufferView, except that the return value type is `T`; namely:
 	- `T get(K key)`,
 	- `CloseableIterator<T> valuesIterator()`,
 	- `CloseableIterator<Map.Entry<T, T>> entriesIterator()`,